NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/Examples/Airflow/README.md

 #### Pipeline Steps
 1. Perform a sync operation for the specified asynchronous SnapMirror relationship.

-> Tip: If you do not know the SnapMirror relationship UUID for a specific relationship, you can retrieve it by using NetApp Data Science Toolkit for Traditional Environments (refer to the 'list all SnapMirror relationships' operation).
+> Tip: If you do not know the SnapMirror relationship UUID for a specific relationship, you can retrieve it by using NetApp DataOps Toolkit for Traditional Environments (refer to the 'list all SnapMirror relationships' operation).

 ### [replicate-data-xcp.py](replicate-data-xcp.py)